epiktetov/microMup07/README.md

 	qmake qtmim.pro && make

-In order to make the MacOS X application bundle not dependent on external Qt frameworks, run the following command:
+In order to make the macOS application bundle not dependent on external Qt frameworks, run the following command:

-	make bundle            # for Qt 4.x (no plugins) macdeployqt µMup07.app # for Qt 5.x
+	make bundle

-For help with the editing (and you will need it, trust me) see `micro.keys` file in this repository, or on-line at http://www.epiktetov.com/micro-keys
+For help with the editing refer to `micro.keys` file in this repository, or on-line at http://www.epiktetov.com/micro-keys (may be not up-to-date)